hanspeide/anytextview/README.md

 </dependency>
 ```

-Alternatively, [1][download the .apklib] and reference it from your project.
+Alternatively, [download the .apklib][1] and reference it from your project.
 If you're using Eclipse you must
 unzip the .apklib before adding it.

 ## How to use: